 People are key to your business, but they have to be the right people.
 And you have to take care of them and keep them around.

 Without true professionals at your company, your overall work quality will be lower, production may be lower, yet errors may be higher.
-It’s vital to find, hire and retain highly qualified employees who make your company better (i.e., rock stars).
+It’s vital to find, hire and retain highly qualified employees who make your company better.

-So, an already specialized profession is getting more specialized.
-Which is something your HR people will need to know if you want to hire accountants who are using the latest and greatest strategies.
+So, an already specialized profession is getting even more specialized.
+This is something your HR people will need to know if you want to hire accountants who are using the latest and greatest strategies.

 And then there’s turnover…